Fundamental Limits of Private User Authentication: Problem statement

-The completeness property assures that a legitimate user is accepted.
-This means that if the prover is the legitimate user, then the verifier announces $\hat{\mathcal{H}}=0$.
-So, we define $P_{e1}$-completeness constraint as:
+The PA protocol should satisfy three constraints: completeness, soundness, and privacy.\\ The completeness property assures that a legitimate user is accepted.
+We define the $P_{e1}$-completeness constraint as if the prover is the legitimate user, then the verifier announces $\hat{\mathcal{H}}=0$ with probability more than $1-P_{e1}$.
+Thus,

-Next, the soundness property guarantees that an attacker is rejected.
-This means that if the prover is an attacker, then the verifier announces $\hat{\mathcal{H}}=1$.
-So, we define $P_{e2}$-soundness constraint as:
+The soundness property guarantees that an attacker is rejected.
+The $P_{e2}$-soundness constraint is defined as if the prover is an attacker, then the verifier announces $\hat{\mathcal{H}}=1$ with probability more than $1-P_{e2}$.
+Thus,

-To make user identity private, $k$-th prover's request should be indistinguishable from the verifier's perspective, i.e., knowing $M$ and $V$ all requests must be identically distributed.
-So perfect privacy is defined as:
+To make user identity private, all provers' requests should be indistinguishable from the verifier's perspective, i.e., knowing the variables available at the verifier, all requests must be identically distributed.
+Thus, perfect privacy is defined as:

-In the proposed model, we use the $P_p$-privacy property as following:
+In the proposed model, we use the $P_p$-privacy property as:

-Since $C_k$ is the personal key of user $k$, it is desired that $(C_1,C_2,\cdots, C_K)$ has the maximum entropy, so that exposure of a user's key reveals minimum information about other users' keys.
-In other words, users wish others gain as less information as possible about their keys.
-On the other hand, for preserving privacy, it is desired that the personal key of the users have common information.
-This common information is used for authentication without revealing the identity of the user.
-So, there is a trade-off between maximizing this entropy and establishing privacy.
-Considering $l$ as the length of the keys, we define reliability metric as total key rate:
+Considering $\text{length}(C)$ as the length of the keys, we define a reliability metric, $R$, as the normalized total key rate:

-Our goal is to design a PA protocol that satisfies completeness, soundness and privacy properties.
-Two regimes are considered: finite size and asymptotic regimes.
-In the finite size regime, the variables of the protocol are elements of a finite field and in the asymptotic regime, the elements of the protocol are sequences of length $n$, with arbitrary large $n$.
+Since $C_k$ is the personal key of user $k$, it is desirable that $(C_1,C_2,\cdots, C_K)$ has the maximum entropy, so that exposure of a user's key reveals minimum information about other users' keys.
+In other words, users wish that others gain as little information as possible about their keys.
+On the other hand, for preserving privacy, it is desired that the personal keys of the users have correlated information.
+This correlated information is used for authentication without revealing the identity of the user.
+Thus, there is a trade-off between maximizing the entropy of $(C_1,C_2,\cdots, C_K)$ and establishing privacy.\\ The goal is to design a PA protocol that satisfies completeness, soundness, and privacy constraints while achieving maximum $R$.
+Two regimes are considered: finite size and asymptotic regimes\footnote{Both finite size and asymptotic regimes are considered in terms of size of the variable and both of them are single round.}, defined in the following.